Search marketing is changing the world. Have you ever used Cortana on your Windows Computer to find a file or document?

 - “Hey Google” on android phones.

-Each device does search slightly differently, so as a local appliance service business owner you would need to be flexible with how you provide content on your appliance repair website pages.
+Each device does search slightly differently, so as a local air conditioner repair company or appliance service business owner you would need to be flexible with how you provide content on your ac repair or appliance repair website pages.
 You should always use the best practices when optimizing for local search, but it’s important to note that each device require different optimization.

 What I mean by that is Google relies on Answer Boxes and Google My Business listings when giving search results via voice, while Alexa will give results based on zip codes, their data comes from Bing and Yelp.
 Cortana also uses Bing and Yelp and Siri pulls information from Apple Maps, Yelp and Google.